CodeTheCity/CTC22/README.md

 # CTC22
 This is the home repository for [CTC22: the Environment](https://codethecity.org/code-the-city-22-the-environment/), which runs Saturday 20th March 2021 and Sunday 21rst March 2021.
+This is a continuation of [CTC21: Put Your City on the Map](https://github.com/CodeTheCity/CTC21)

 On Saturday we x participants working on y challenges.
 On Sunday we had y participants working on x challenges.